 Permits are required for the various visitor uses at the Kickapoo Valley Reserve.
-Activities such as hiking, biking, and horseback riding require a day or annual permit.
+Activities such as hiking, biking, horseback riding, cross-country skiing, and snowshoeing require a day or annual permit.
 Camping on the Reserve requires a separate permit.
 All vehicles parked at river access sites must display a day, annual, camping, or vehicle parking permit.
 Hunting, fishing, and trapping on the Reserve are exempt from day permits; however, if a sportsman's vehicle is parked in a signed area (i.e. canoe landing) requiring a parking permit, a vehicle parking or day use permit must be displayed.

 Effective January 1, 2018 the following use fees are:

 Day Use (includes parking at river access sites)

 (a campsite is defined as up to ten persons or one family--father, mother and all unemancipated children plus two guests--occupying the same site.)
 Obey the signed camp area capacity limits for number of campers allowed per camp area.
 Most sites are 10 people.